AdobeDocs/commerce-cloud-service.en/help/cloud-guide/environment/set-up-notifications.md

 To configure notifications:

-1. Open a terminal and [check out a branch](https://devdocs.magento.com/cloud/before/before-setup-env-2_clone.html#branch) in your local environment.
+1. On your local workstation, change to your project directory.
 1. In the `.magento.env.yaml` file in your project root, add your messaging system settings, including preferred notification [Log levels](log-handlers.md#log-levels).

     For example, to configure both Slack _and_ email configurations, use the following: